Poster: Ron Mader, Downtown Las Vegas Mural

-The Grand Circle is a 1,400-mile loop encompassing parts of the southwestern USA — Arizona, Utah, Nevada, New Mexico and Colorado.
-The route connects eight national parks – Grand Canyon, Petrified Forest, Zion, Bryce Canyon, Canyonlands, Capitol Reef, Arches and Mesa Verde – and national monuments, recreation areas, state parks, historic sites and attractions.
+The route connects eight national parks – Grand Canyon, Petrified Forest, Zion, Bryce Canyon, Canyonlands, Capitol Reef, Arches and Mesa Verde – and national monuments, recreation areas, state parks, historic sites, and attractions.

-History: the term “Grand Circle Tour” was introduced in the 1920s by the Union Pacific Railroad to market a multi-day trips.
-The offer was very popular and contributed to the tourist development of the sometimes quite remote national parks of the Southwest with its natural wonders.
+History: the term “Grand Circle Tour” was introduced in the 1920s by the Union Pacific Railroad to market a multi-day trips to natural wonders and national parks.
+The offer was very popular and contributed to the tourist development of the region.
 Afterwards, car trips were marketed as well.

-For the most part, the Grand Circle runs along the National Scenic Byways, a national program established in 1991 to conserve significant secondary roads of historical, cultural or scenic value.
+Historically, the Grand Circle is a National Scenic Byway, a national program established in 1991 to conserve significant secondary roads of historical, cultural, or scenic value.